The Premier Ayurvedic Herbal Medicine Program in the United States

 Identify over 80 species of plant medicines from around the world, their cultivation techniques, medicine & flower essence making, herbal first aid kits & body care products, and how to use plant medicine for subtle body healing.

-During monthly classes, and while working in the College Herbal Dispensary, students receive the highest level of training in the United States in Ayurvedic herbal medicine making and administration.
-Beyond cultivation and medicine making techniques, classes also cover topics such as flower essences, herbal first aid kits, body care products and the use of plant medicine in art as a form of subtle body healing.
+During monthly classes, and while working in the College Herbal Pharmacy, students receive the highest level of training in the United States in Ayurvedic herbal medicine making and administration.
+Beyond cultivation and medicine making techniques, classes also cover topics such as tinctures, flower essences, herbal first aid kits, body care products and the use of plant medicine in art as a form of subtle body healing.
 Guest teachers and local herb identification walks further enhance the education in this program.

-Brenda Igler and guest teachers.
+Dr. Brenda Krulikowski and guest teachers.

 Due to the hands-on nature of this program, it is only offered at our campus in Nevada City, California.